Bachelor of Science in Biochemistry

 Initial placement in English and mathematics courses is determined by placement examinations and an evaluation of high school units presented.
-Students who do not place directly into MA 141 should take MA 140.
+Students who do not place directly into MA 141 or MA 151 should take MA 140.
 MA 152 is strongly recommended.

-Biochemistry majors must maintain a minimum grade of C in all required chemistry, physics and mathematics courses.
+Biochemistry majors must maintain a minimum grade of C- in all required chemistry, physics, biology and mathematics courses.
 Any required course not listed in the course descriptions may be considered for scheduling when the need arises.
 All 4-credit science courses have a laboratory component.
-Chemistry electives must be selected with the advice and approval of the department adviser.
+Chemistry and biology electives must be selected with the advice and approval of the department adviser.
 Open electives should be selected based upon student interests and career goals from offerings in all schools.

 In addition to the University Curriculum, students majoring in Biochemistry must complete the following requirements:

 |University Curriculum 1||46|